demure/dotfiles/i3/lemonbar/README.md

     * Note: It will show either time till empty, or time till full.
 BUT, it only accounts for one battery... but still a bit useful to thinkpad users. **28JUL2016**
 * Added Battery Time Remaining to Thinkpad Multi Battery. **17APR2016**
 * Added Screen Brightness percent. **19JUN2016**
+  * Tweaked brightness to automagically work with more installs.
+Made brightness hide for desktop (no battery) computers **31JUL2016**
 * Completely overhauled music code to how scalablely handle multiple music players. (requested by verrlara) **14JUL2016**
   * currently supports [control-pianobar], [cmus], [mpd]<sup>(new code)</sup>, [mocp], and [audacious].
     * `cmus` output will indicate paused and lack of meta data.